The Architecture of Agency Volume 5 Value as Sacrifice

 What you give up is what you value

 Value is not a feeling.
 It is not an opinion.
-It is a pattern of behavior.
-To call something valuable means nothing unless the claim is backed by action — specifically, action that costs.
+But it is not simply behavior either — a claim about what someone values must answer to patterns of behavior, especially action that costs.
 That cost, that loss, that trade-off: it is the signal.
-Without cost there is no signal, and without a signal there is no value, only the assertion of one.
+Without cost there is no signal of enacted priority, only an assertion awaiting other evidence.

 The standard here is the same one I apply to belief.
 In What Beliefs Are I argued that a belief is credence robust enough to drive behavior — credence with teeth.
-Value has the same grammar: a “value” that never drives a costly choice is not a value at all.
-It is a decoration.
+Value has the same grammar: a professed “value” that never shapes choice when relevant costs arrive is evidence of decoration rather than enacted priority.

 Willed and Able